#215) Giant (1956)

 Wow, That’s Dated: Given the film’s ongoing plot thread of bigotry, lots of references to “wetbacks” in this one.

-Take a Shot: Characters use synonyms like “big” and “huge” throughout the film, but no one says the secret word.
+Title Track: Characters use synonyms like “big” and “huge” throughout the film, but no one says the secret word.

 Seriously, Oscars?: One of the biggest hits of 1956, “Giant” led the Oscars that year with 10 nominations, including Best Picture.
 It managed only one win, but it was a major one: Best Director for George Stevens.
 “Giant” lost in most of its other categories to “Around the World in 80 Days” and “The King and I”.
 James Dean received his second posthumous Best Actor nomination, but he and co-star Rock Hudson lost to Yul Brynner in “The King and I”.